Hiring technologists to protect consumers

 For technologists to be successful, it’s important that they feel enabled and supported to make changes to how an agency approaches policy and investigative work.

-At the CFPB, our Chief Technologist reports to the Director of the CFPB and provides operational and strategic leadership for the Technologist Program.
-Senior technologists (CN-71) report to the Directors of Enforcement and Supervision to signal the importance of technical expertise to effectively regulate the current marketplace.
-Our program technologists (CN-60) and technologists (CN-53) then report to the senior technologists and are embedded in relevant workstreams and project teams within Supervision and Enforcement.
+At the CFPB, our Chief Technologist advises the Director of the CFPB and provides operational and strategic leadership for the Technologist Program.
+Senior technologists report to the Directors of Enforcement and Supervision to signal the importance of technical expertise to effectively regulate the current marketplace.
+Our program technologists and technologists then report to the senior technologists and are embedded in relevant workstreams and project teams within Supervision and Enforcement.

 All technologists within the Technologist Program are treated as a cohort and have regular touchpoints with the Chief Technologist for support, brainstorming, and sharing work in progress across workstreams.